-- Communication Network.
-Optimization of Communication Network is targeted to complete by the end 2022, which is expected bring the spend in alignment with the projections. - 4 - 5 Q41.
-WERE THE ACTUAL COSTS OF THE AMS COMMUNICATIONS 6 NETWORK EXPENDED IN ACCORDANCE WITH THE COMPANY'S 7 COMMISSION-APPROVED AMS DEPLOYMENT PLAN? - 8 A. Yes.
-All actual costs associated with AMS communications network were 9 expended in accordance with the Company's Commission-approved AMS 10 Deployment Plan and are entitled to the presumption of reasonableness and 11 necessity provided by 16 TAC § 25.130(k)(6). - 12 - 13 Q42.
-ARE ALL ACTUAL COMMUNICATIONS NETWORK COSTS INCURRED - 14 BY THE COMPANY TO DEPLOY AMS REASONABLE AND NECESSARY? - A. Yes.
-All actual costs incurred by the Company associated with the AMS communications network are reasonable and are necessary to support the Company's AMS and should be recovered through the AMS surcharges. - 18 - 19 support for application and infrastructure services.
+1 Communication Network.
+Optimization of Communication Network is targeted to 2 complete by the end 2022, which is expected bring the spend in alignment with the 3 projections.
+4 5 Q41.
+WERE THE ACTUAL COSTS OF THE AMS COMMUNICATIONS 6 NETWORK EXPENDED IN ACCORDANCE WITH THE COMPANY'S 7 COMMISSION-APPROVED AMS DEPLOYMENT PLAN?
+8 Α. Yes.
+All actual costs associated with AMS communications network were 9 expended in accordance with the Company's Commission-approved AMS 10 Deployment Plan and are entitled to the presumption of reasonableness and 11 necessity provided by 16 TAC § 25.130(k)(6).
+12 13 Q42.
+ARE ALL ACTUAL COMMUNICATIONS NETWORK COSTS INCURRED 14 BY THE COMPANY TO DEPLOY AMS REASONABLE AND NECESSARY?
+15 A. Yes.
+All actual costs incurred by the Company associated with the AMS 16 communications network are reasonable and are necessary to support the 17 Company's AMS and should be recovered through the AMS surcharges.
+18 19 2.
+Communications Network O&M Costs 20 Q43, ARE THERE O&M COSTS ASSOCIATED WITH THE COMMUNICATIONS 21 NETWORK?
+22 A. Yes.
+ESL's IT organization provides ongoing O&M services for all technology 23 assets, which is served through both internal support and third-party provider support for application and infrastructure services.
 This includes communication network specific applications, supporting infrastructure, and field equipment required to operate the communications network.
 The O&M costs for the communication network include annual costs associated with the cellular backhaul network, the HES hardware maintenance, various software licenses, and support services contracted with the respective technology providers.